juneyourtech/GM_YT/README.md

   * The possibility to include comments in userstyles.

 A bit of legal stuff
 * All trademarks are the property of their respective owners.
+No trademark or copyright infringement intended.
 * I haven't decided on the license yet, because the userstyle locally changes the appearance of a proprietary website.